jvcayao/oh-vapor/README.md

     # Allow Oh Dear through the firewall
     php artisan oh-vapor:update-waf production

+    # Maintenance period ends and Oh Dear can check your app again :)

 As long as the vapor deploy is quicker than your maintenance window you can dial it in till your hearts content.